How to Create a Container Water Garden for Small Spaces

 1. Start by purchasing a resin half whiskey barrel or similar sized container.
 You could also use an actual, real half whiskey barrel.
 If you close the latter then you will need to line it with pond liner.
 This and all other supplies needed to complete this project can be found at your local home improvement store.

 3. Fill with about half the needed water.
-This will allow you to easily add in the remaining items.
+This will allow you to easily add in the remaining items without difficulty.

 5. Add the plant(s) that you've chosen for your water garden.
 Think about how you will want them arranged and take your time.
 Now is the easiest time to change the placement.